ahmedelmahy/TPDT/README.md

 # TPDT

 ## Time resolved paired differences test
 `TPDT` is a R package for a sort of "functional paired t-test".
-Transforms raw data from two groups (with possible paired individuals) into functional data and performs a procedure generalized from the common t-test to test for a difference between the two groups of funtions.
+Transforms raw data from two groups (with possibly paired individuals) into functional data and performs a procedure generalized from the common t-test to test for a difference between the two groups of funtions.

 ## Installation